sandrzejewskipl/spotify-scheduler/README.md

 On the first run, you will be asked for CLIENT_ID and CLIENT_SECRET from Spotify.
 Then OAuth popup should open.

+# Remember to turn on shuffle in your Spotify client to play different track each time.

 ## Settings
 ![Settings](img/settings.png)